YehosuaEs/circle-agency/README.md

 </div>
 </br>

-Frontend Midterm Project.
+Frontend project.
-the goal is Building and deploying a fully responsive website using the technologies as: HTML, CSS &amp; JavaScript.
+The goal is building and deploying a fully responsive website using the technologies as: HTML, CSS &amp; JavaScript.

 </br>
 <!-- TABLE OF CONTENTS -->